 EEA* (European Economic Area), consisting of the European Union (EU) members and three countries of the European Free Trade Association (EFTA) (Iceland, Liechtenstein and Norway).

-UBO* (Ultimate Beneficiary Owner), as per AML and CTF legislation – legal person or entity that ultimately benefits from the set investment needs to be known.
+UBO* (Ultimate Beneficiary Owner), as per AML and CTF legislation, the legal person or entity that ultimately benefits from the set investment needs to be known.

 Loan underwriting policies

 On an individual loan level, Loan Originators issue loans following their established underwriting and credit scoring policies.
-These include not only the industry-standard processes – identity, credit, affordability, and fraud – to ensure borrowers are creditworthy but also a series of advanced checks, which are dependant from lender clients characteristics and behavior.
+These include not only the industry-standard processes – identity, credit, affordability, and fraud – to ensure borrowers are creditworthy but also a series of advanced checks, which are dependent on lender clients characteristics and behavior.

 The exact underwriting policy undertaken by each company may differ.
 Still, the main principles are the same: